 The interview is the most important part of the job search.
 It is usually the last and most decisive part of your campaign for a good job.
-Initial contacts by letter and résumé, by telephone, or in person are necessary components of the job search, but it is the interview that is usually the determining factor.
+Initial contacts by letter and résumé, by telephone, or in person are necessary components of the job search, but the interview is usually the determining factor.

-The interview is your chance to learn more about the district/organization, and it is the district's/organization's opportunity to assess your potential as an employee.
+The interview is your chance to learn more about the district/organization, and it is their opportunity to assess your potential as an employee.
 Overall, here are the qualities that interviewers are looking for: